adipeterca/master-research/maze-generator/v2/strategies.md

 * A player cannot predict or know what strategy the other player is using.
 * ~~A player will receive 6 units of energy at the start of each round.
 Unused energy will not carry over to the next round.~~
 * Both players will know from the start where the finish point is located.
+* At the moment, both players will always want to negociate.